timf34/FOVCamerasWebApp/server/notes.md

+## WSL

+We can run the gunicorn server on WSL, so use that!
+It should mimic AWS EB now.
+No need to use Docker:)

+## Old notes

 GStreamer script for streaming to laptop via GStreamer from laptop:

 *Note that you need to run it from Powershell!
 Not CMD!*